SiemelNaran/myutils/README.md

 - Maven 3.6.3
 - Java 13

-To build all projects `mvn clean install`
+To build all projects `mvn clean install`.
-To build all projects skipping tests `mvn clean install -DskipTests`
+To build all projects skipping tests `mvn clean install -DskipTests`.

 Maven